alishaalam/CountriesList/README.md

 ## Architecture Overview

-This app combines MVVM with Clean architecture & Repository pattern.
-* MVVM separates code from business logic.
-* Clean architecture takes it one step forward by separating the code in different modules or sections with specific responsibilities making it easier for maintenance and further modification.
-It also allows for loose coupling and also lends itself well to being easily testable
-* Repository Pattern - To seprate data layer from UI & Domain Layer
+This app uses a combination of the MVVM, Clean architecture, and Repository patterns to organize its code.
+MVVM separates the UI from the business logic, and Clean architecture takes this separation a step further by dividing the code into modules with specific responsibilities.
+This makes the code easier to maintain and modify.
+The Repository pattern is used to separate the data layer from the UI and domain layer.
+The app demonstrates the use of Retrofit to make REST requests to a web service, and Moshi to deserialize the JSON response into Kotlin data objects.
+For the UI, the app uses ViewModel, LiveData, and Data Binding with binding adapters.
+The Paging Library is used to get paged data from the network.
+For dependency injection, the app uses Hilt, which is a wrapper around Dagger.

 This app demonstrates the use of:
 * Retrofit to make REST requests to the web service